LEMUEL m Biblical, Mormon, Biblical Hebrew

 and because of American actress Lindsay Wagner (1949-).

 LINDY m & f English

 Originally this was a masculine name, coming into use in America in 1927 when the dance called the Lindy Hop became popular.
 The dance was probably named for aviator Charles Lindbergh.
 Later this name was used as a diminutive of LINDA

 LINFORD m English (Rare)

-From a surname which was originally taken from place names meaning either "flax ford" or "lime tree ford" in Old English.
+From a surname that was originally taken from place names meaning either "flax ford" or "linden tree ford" in Old English.

 LING f & m Chinese